Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 7. Cash Is A Must – Carry

 This is one of the most important things to carry for Leh Ladakh Trip.
 ATMs are very hard to come by in Leh.
-ATM card machines of SBI, J&K and PNB are available at three places in the Leh market.
+ATM card machines of SBI, J&K and PNB are available at 11places in the Leh market.

 8. Gadgets & Electronics Must be a part of your Packing List